Mizzou-CBMI/COSMOS2/docs/source/shell.rst

 .. note::

-    The list of the `executions` list will become stale if another process runs a new Execution.
+    The list of the `workflows` list will become stale if another process runs a new Workflow.
 Either restart the shell, or re-run the :term:`SQLALchemy` query:

     .. code-block:: python

-        >>> executions = list(session.query(Execution).all())
+        >>> workflows = list(session.query(Workflow).all())

 Delete a Stage and all of it's Descendants
 ------------------------------------------
 When you're developing workflows, things inevitably will go wrong.
-More often than not, it is useful to fix a particular Stage and restart the Execution from there.
+More often than not, it is useful to fix a particular Stage and restart the Workflow from there.
 This avoids a lot of unnecessary re-computation of Stages that weren't affected by your code fix.

 .. code-block:: python